snicoll-scratches/issues-template-test/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Anything else
-about: Create a report to improve the web site
+about: Create a report to improve the web site.
 title: ''
 labels: ''
 assignees: ''